BognarB/derby-guide/README.md

 Part 2 - Run an Example
 =======================

-### Start mongo and redid
+### Start mongo and redis
 You can use a separate terminal for each if you like.
 In one run the redis server:
 ```bash
 redis-server
 ```